AriaSalvatrice/Aria-CMOS-Synth/README.md

 ## About Lunetta and CMOS synths

-CMOS synths primarily focus primarily on the interactions of the CMOS 4000 series of chips, which deal with digital logic, signals that are either high or low.
-They are sometimes named after [Stanley Lunetta](http://moosack.net/), who pioneered this style of circuits, regarding his builds as sound sculptures.
+CMOS synths primarily focus primarily on exploring the interactions of the CMOS 4000 series of chips, which deal with digital logic, signals that are either high or low.
+Compared to more advanced synth DIY endeavors, they are rather easy to build and understand, cheap to make, and reward experimentation.
+They are sometimes named after [Stanley Lunetta](http://moosack.net/), who pioneered this style of circuit, and called his work _sound sculptures_.

 Your best introduction to musical applications of CMOS chips would be [Elliot Williams' Logic Noise series](https://hackaday.com/series_of_posts/logic-noise/).
-To dig deeper, visit the [Lunetta forums on electro-music.com](https://electro-music.com/forum/forum-160.html), and read the in-depth documentation of the [Castle Rocktronics](http://castlerocktronics.com/modular.html) modules.
+To dig deeper, explore over a decade of archives in the [Lunetta forums on electro-music.com](https://electro-music.com/forum/forum-160.html), and read the in-depth circuit analyses of the [Castle Rocktronics](http://castlerocktronics.com/modular.html) modules.

 ## Design Goals